Search for electroweak-scale dijet resonances using trigger-level analysis with the ATLAS detector in $132$ fb$^{-1}$ of $pp$ collisions at $\sqrt{s} = 13$ TeV: Results and exclusion limits

 Only the signal region with the stronger expected limit was used for each signal mass.
 The J100 sample, with higher statistical power, constrained masses above \qty{600}{\GeV}, while lower masses, more affected by fit uncertainties due to the minimum \mjj requirement, were constrained using the J50 sample.

 When evaluating the likelihood to derive limits, the parameters of the background fit function were left floating to take its flexibility given different signal hypotheses into account.
-This results in a more rigorous consideration of background uncertainties than commonly employed in previous searches, including Ref.~\cite{EXOT-2016-20}.
+This constitutes a more rigorous consideration of background uncertainties than commonly employed in previous searches, including Ref.~\cite{EXOT-2016-20}.
+In comparison to the previous approach, this results in more conservative exclusion limits that are better comparable to other recent dijet searches with similar background fits \cite{EXOT-2019-01,CMS-EXO-16-056,CMS-EXO-19-004}.
 Pseudodata injected with signals of various amplitudes were used to validate proper coverage of the derived limits with all systematic uncertainties considered.

 \cref{fig:limits} shows the constraints on the two types of signals.
 The observed exclusion limits are in good agreement with the background-only expectation.
 The largest localised excess is observed for a \Zprime signal with a mass of $\MZprime=\qty{650}{\giga\electronvolt}$, corresponding to a $3.4\sigma$ local significance.
 This translates to a global significance of \(2.2\sigma\) as determined using the expected number of ``downcrossings'' in pseudodata~\cite{Gross2010}.
 Fluctuations in the expected limits arise from the mass-dependent spurious signal systematic uncertainty.
 The model-dependent constraints in \cref{fig:results_limits_zprime} are also overlaid with results from the ATLAS Run~2 dijet resonance search using offline jets~\cite{EXOT-2019-03}, in the overlapping \Zprime mass range above \qty{1500}{\GeV}.
 The limits from the offline search are stronger as it uses tracking information in the jet calibration and has an increased acceptance from including jets in the entire $|\eta|<2.4$ range.